-Consider your drinking habits, taking an honest look at how often and how much you drink.
+Consider your drinking habits.
+Take an honest look at how often and how much you drink.
 Be prepared to discuss any problems that alcohol may be causing.
 You may want to take a family member or friend along, if possible.

 Before your appointment, make a list of:

 - Any symptoms you've had, including any that may seem unrelated to your drinking

 - Key personal information, including any major stresses or recent life changes

 - All medications, vitamins, herbs or other supplements that you're taking and their dosages

 - Questions to ask your provider